sparkflows/sparkflows-docs/docs/rest-api-authentication/restapi-postman-password.rst

 The POST Request method requests that a web server accepts the data enclosed in the body of the request message, most likely for storing it

+.. list-table:: Below are the Relevant Files
+   :widths: 10 20 40
+   :header-rows: 1

 * - Title
   - URL